Last Updated on February 10, 2024 by Louise Carter

-Oily skin will block the pores and lead to acne breakouts.
-This is especially likely if you forget to remove makeup or sunscreen before bed, as the oil will solidify the foundation and other facial products.
+Oily skin blocks the pores and leads to acne breakouts.
+This is especially likely if you forget to remove makeup or sunscreen before bed, as the oil solidifies the foundation and other facial products.

 Despite these concerns, there are benefits to oily skin:

 Dry and flaky skin is just as unpleasant as oily skin, if not more so.

 Oil provides a natural layer of moisture and softness, saving you money on beauty products.
 You’ll still need to moisturize but may not require as many lotions.

 If you have oily skin in the morning, use a product that offers hydration.
 If you focus entirely on removing oil but don’t moisturize the skin, dehydration will follow.

 The skin’s sebaceous glands produce more oil, overcompensating for the absence of a skincare regime.

 We’ve discussed how oily skin can cause pimples and breakouts.